RussellPolitzky/positron_targets_extension/README.md

 # Targets Helper

 Targets Helper is a Positron extension designed to enhance productivity when working with the `targets` package in R. This extension provides commands to execute various `targets` functions directly from the editor, making it easier to manage and run your data pipelines.
+Additionally, it includes a document symbol provider to recognize specific comment patterns in R files and organize them into a hierarchical structure.

 ## Features